College English Association of Ohio

 Possible topics might include:

-- Balancing free expression with safety in the classroom
+- Balancing speaking and writing in the classroom

 - Designing courses to include diverse student voices

-This year’s CEAO Spring Conference will take up the theme of “Freedom of Expression and English Studies” and accepts proposals for individual 15-20 minute sessions or 60 minute panel sessions from full-time faculty, graduate students, adjunct and part-time instructors, as well as individuals living/working both inside and outside Ohio.
+This year’s CEAO Spring Conference accepts proposals for individual 15-20 minute sessions or 60 minute panel sessions from full-time faculty, graduate students, adjunct and part-time instructors, as well as individuals living/working both inside and outside Ohio.
 We invite proposals for individual speakers, panels, roundtables, and creative works from all related fields in English studies including (but not limited to):

 Literature Fields (Medieval, Renaissance, Global, Modernist, 18th Century, etc.)